-Even though TOI group has vociferously protested the latest IRS data (2013) on national readership survey there is no denying that readership of anything is decreasing globally.
-Initially, with the advent of internet people moved to internet sites and hence blogs became popular.
-However, with passage of time as our reading habits is decreasing that is going to adversely affect the blog readership as well.
+Almost every year when the IRS data is out, big media groups like the TOI group vociferously protest the data saying the data is wrong.
+They publish their own data to show how much more readership they have.
+There is no denying that the readership of anything has decreased globally.
+Initially, with the advent of the internet, people moved to internet sites and hence blogs became popular.
+However, with the passage of time as our reading habit has died and every blog readership is adversely affected.

-In a Blogadda bloggers meet in Mumbai earlier this year (2014) writer Kiran Manarai and Ravi Subramanian has also discussed this issue.
-In a session for budding writers in India that most of the writers (95%) in India do not make a living by only writing books as readership has decreased.
-They have also agreed that Vlog of Video blogs are becoming popular.
+In a national bloggers’ meet in Mumbai way back in 2014, writer Kiran Manarai and Ravi Subramanian have discussed this issue.
+In a session for budding writers in India, they told that most writers (95%) in India do not make a living by only writing books as readership has decreased.
+They have also agreed that Vlog or Video blogs were becoming popular.

-Later in the conference in a session on video blogging a blogger from JayHind TV showed how readership of any material (offline and online) is decreasing and the viewership of YouTube videos increasing.
-He also mentioned about sudden drop in readership in past couple of years and sudden gain in viewership of online videos.
+Later in the conference in a session on video blogging, a blogger from JayHind TV showed how readership of any material (offline and online) is decreasing and the viewership of YouTube videos was increasing.
+He also mentioned about the sudden drop in readership in past five/six years and sudden gain in viewership of online videos.

 We need to take important cues from this statistics –

 - Between 2008-2012 newspaper circulation declined by 2.2% globally